threefoldfoundation/info_cloud_production/src/tfcloud/tfgrid/roadmap_tfgrid.md

+<h1>TFGrid 4.0 Roadmap</h1>

 ![](img/roadmap.png)

+## Introduction

+This section covers the TFGrid 4.0 roadmap.
+Stay tuned for more information on this.

-# roadmap TFGrid 4.0
+## TFGrid 4.0 Roadmap Overview

-## V4.0
+- No more TFChain

-- no more TFChain, many peer2peer features
+- Many peer-to-peer features
-- features as descrived in [v4.0](v40/40.md)
+- Features as descrived in [v4.0](v40/40.md)
-- concepts as described in [all trust document](v40/alltrust.md).
+- Concepts as described in [all trust document](v40/alltrust.md).

-> TO BE COMPLETED
+> Note: More information will follow